 During these years she promoted projects such as the Cicle de Vídeo a la Gran Pantalla (Video cycle in wide screens), where she introduced the video art in movie theatres.
 She also initiated the first anthology of video in Spain: Apologia/Antologia (Apology/Anthology).
 She has been invited as speaker in seminars about video distribution in institutions such as MNCARS, MACBA, Sorbonne (Paris) or Arsenal (Berlin).

-After graduating in Design and a few years of work, she began independent studies in the fields of art, culture and politics, and did a Masters in Cultural Management.
+After starting a career in Design, they began independent studies in the fields of art, culture and politics.
+Master in Cultural Management.
 They co-founded DU-DA and Galaxxia in 2018 and has collaborated in research projects for independent entities and institutions.
 They has previously worked in the research department of Hangar, in TMTMTM, in mediations for Medialab Prado and coordinated the Tallers Oberts del Poblenou 2019 festival.
 They has participated and/or presented projects in exhibition-congress-festivals such as b-e-c-o-m-i-n-g (Venice Architecture Biennale 2018), Sonar+D (2018) or the First Congress of Feminist Ontologies (2019).
 They has collaborated with artistic research and cultural studies departments for universities such as Princeton University, Universidad del País Vasco (EHU), Universidad Complutense Madrid or Escola Massana Barcelona.

 He is also a member of the board of Hangar.

 Terrassa, 1978.
 Visual artist and researcher of the international doctoral program the University of the Arts of Helsinki.